rlivingsus/misc/AllBooks.md

 - Nobu: A memoir
 - Noesner, Gary: Stalling For Time
 - North, Ryan: How to Invent Everything: A Survival Guide for the Stranded Time Traveler
-- Novik, Naomi: A Deadly Education
+- Novik, Naomi: A Deadly Education, Uprooted
 - Oakley, Barbara: A Mind for Numbers
 - O'Brien, Phillips Payson: The 2nd Most Powerful Man in the World
 - O'Brien, Tim: The Things they Carried
 - Okorafor, Nnedi: Lagoon, Remote Control
 - Onyebuchi, Tochi: Riot Baby
+- Owens, Delia: Where the Crawdads Sing
 - Pacitti, Tony: My Best Friend is a Wookiee
 - Pollan, Michael: The Omnivore's Dilemma
 - Palmer, Ada: TERRA IGNOTA: 1) Too Like the Lightning; 2) Seven Surrenders